-The position of all borrowers, including those whose loans have been sold, will not change as a result of the sale.
-The sale does not and cannot in any way alter the mechanisms and terms of repayment: sold loans will continue to be serviced by Her Majesty’s Revenue and Customs (HMRC) and the Student Loans Company (SLC) on the same basis as equivalent unsold loans.
-Purchasers have no right to change any of the current loan arrangements or to contact borrowers directly.
-Those whose loans have been sold will be notified in writing by the Student Loans Company within three months, for information only.
-No action will be required.
+As the Government have previously made clear, the position of all graduates, including those whose loans are part of a sale, will not change as a result of the sale.
+A sale will not alter the mechanisms and terms of repayment and sold loans will continue to be serviced by Her Majesty’s Revenue and Customs (HMRC) and the Student Loans Company (SLC) on the same basis as equivalent unsold loans.
+These protections mean that purchasers will have no right to change any of the current loan arrangements or to directly contact borrowers.
 Government have no plans to change, or to consider changing, the terms of pre-2012 loans.